Laragear/SubscriptionsDemo/README.md

 ]);
 ```

-Later, these values can be accessed like a normal property from its Subscription, as values will be copied over them as long the column exists.
+Later, these values can be accessed like a normal property from its Subscription, as these values will be copied over them as long the column exists.

 ```php
 echo $subscription->price; // 29.90